otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/02-express-and-postman.md

 // Export the Express application.
 May be used by other modules.
 For example, API testing export default app;
 ```

+> **Note:** The `app.mjs` file is the entry point of the application.
+It is used to start the server and define the routes.

 ---